chaos9520/panel-game/CHAOS_README.md

 - Base shake time for most garbage has been increased.
 - Health regeneration has been removed.
 That means if you take damage, then your health will not regenerate!
 ### Classic Style
-- 'Speed margin' has been implemented into the Classic levels; higher rise speed equates to less base stop time.
+- Stop time has been removed.
 - Speed levels now require 10 panels for a speed increase on *all* speed levels.
 ## Other Changes
 - Challenge Mode has been revamped.